nishant-dash/rtab/README.md

 }
 export -f osr
 ```
-And then running commands as `osr server list`, etc...
+And then run commands as `osr server list`, etc...

 # Building and Dev
 ```bash